Self Care Ideas For Self Care Sunday

 Bottoms up, ladies!

-4. PRACTISE MEDITATION
+4. PRACTICE MEDITATION

 It’s a well-known fact that meditation can reduce anxiety and stress, but did you know it can reduce blood pressure, improve sleep and increase your attention span?
 It’s like they say, you learn something new every day.